arnaud-sintes/Cinematographer-mode/readme.md

 ## 5. What's remaining ?

 👷 It will be great to be able to **save on disk** the *focus sequence content* and the *current focus index* to reload it when switching off the camera (but it seems we can just save single integers for now, which make this quite complicated to achieve unless I find a way to save & load raw files by myself).

+> note to self: rely over regular file read/write C functions to do so!

 ## 6. License and credits